Approved for 3.0 hours Texas CLE credit

 8:45 Opening Remarks

-• Branden Ritchie, Deputy Chief Policy Officer for Creative Works and Global Outreach, USPTO
+- Branden Ritchie, Deputy Chief Policy Officer for Creative Works and Global Outreach, USPTO (appearing remotely)

 8:55 IP Developments in China: Challenges and Opportunities in a Shifting IP Environment

-• Conrad Wong, Senior Attorney, China Team, USPTO
+- Conrad Wong, Senior Attorney, China Team, USPTO (appearing remotely)

 9:15 Enforcing Intellectual Property Rights from an E-commerce Perspective